mala-project/mala/docs/source/advanced_usage/predictions.rst

 MALA is aimed at providing ML-DFT models for large scale investigations.
 Predictions at scale in principle work just like the predictions shown in the basic guide.
-One simply has to set a few additional parameters to make optimal use of the hardware at hand.
+One has to set a few additional parameters to make optimal use of the hardware at hand.

 MALA ML-DFT models can be used for predictions at system sizes and temperatures